x1angli/pyDDNS/README.md

 ### On the server
 `server` provide Restful API to get client IP, get silo list and maintain each silo.
 And there is also a file named `client/config.yml` to store DB settings like `username`, you can modify settings in the file for your actual situation.

 `server` uses web framework Flask to build RESTful API.
-For more details, please read the "RESTful API Specification" section.
+For more details, please read the [RESTful API Specification](#api) section.

 ## Installation
 1. Make sure Python is properly installed on all platforms (i.e. Server, Upstream, Downstream)